PROLCY/VAPNet-Pytorch/README.md

 # View Adjustment Prediction Model

-View Adjustment Prediction Model, which we named as **VAPNet**, predicts wheter an image needs adjustment, which adjustment, and how much adjustment is needed.
+View Adjustment Prediction Model, which we named as **VAPNet**, predicts whether an image needs adjustment, which adjustment, and how much adjustment is needed.

 # Performance